UMBC High Performance Computing Facility

 Average Causal Effect Estimation Allowing Covariate Measurement Error

-Yi Huang, Xiaoyu Dong, Andrew Raim, Elande Baro, Department of Mathematics and Statistics
+Yi Huang, Xiaoyu Dong, Andrew Raim, Elande Baro,

 Dr. Karen Bandeen-Roche, Johns Hopkins Bloomberg School of Public Health